Please note that what you sell and how you source it is arguably the most important part of learning how to sell on Amazon.

 What is the Buy Box on Amazon?

-Being in the Buy Box means being the seller whose inventory is added to a person’s cart when they click the main Add to Cart or Buy Now buttons.
+Being in the Buy Box means being the featured listing when a buyer visits a product page.
+In other words, your inventory is added to the buyers cart if they click the main Add to Cart or Buy Now buttons.

 What is FBA?